 FIRST: Go to Google.com and type in site:example.com and replace “example.com” with your own domain name.
 If you see lots of web pages show up, this means Google has found your website.

-If Google isn’t crawling your website then you need to make sure you don’t have an settings on your website that are blocking search engines.
+If Google isn’t crawling your website, you must ensure your website settings aren’t blocking search engines.

-You can speed up the process by requesting that Google index your website by copy and pasting your website or web page URL in the “Inspect URL” section of the Google Search Console as seen here:
+You can speed up the process by requesting that Google index your website by copying and pasting your website or web page URL in the “Inspect URL” section of the Google Search Console, as seen here:

 Do you have an SSL certificate on your domain?

-Having a secure website is now a ranking factor according to Google.
-You can check to see if your website has an SSL certificate by going to https://www.example.com and replace example.com with your own domain name.
+According to Google, having a secure website is now a ranking factor.
+You can check if your website has an SSL certificate by going to https://www.example.com and replacing example.com with your domain name.

 Most web hosts will give you an SSL certificate for free as part of your web hosting package.